Oklahoma voter registration guide

 Oklahoma voter registration deadlines

-- By-mail: Postmarked 25 days before Election Day
+- In-person deadline: 25 days before Election Day

 Oklahoma voter registration rules